ying-tang/help-documentation/_drafts/alternative_method_for_volume_encryption.md

 Please move mouse or type some text in another window to gather some random events.
 {% endhighlight %}

-Depending on volume size, this process will take a while.
+Depending on the volume size, this process will take a while.
 After it's done, you should see output something like the one below on your terminal:

 {% highlight bash %}
 Generating key (93% done).